fenago/Grokking-Deep-Learning/Lab_9.md

 behave in several desirable ways.

-In this section, let’s play with sentence vectors generated using the embeddings from the previous chapter.
+In this section, let’s play with sentence vectors generated using the embeddings from the previous lab.
 Break out the code from chapter 11, train the embeddings on the IMDB corpus as you did before, and let’s experiment with average sentence embeddings.

 At right is the same